second-state/wasm-learning/faas/poster/README.md

 ## Prerequisites

-If you have not done so already, follow these simple instructions to install [Rust](https://www.rust-lang.org/tools/install) and [ssvmup](https://www.secondstate.io/articles/ssvmup/).
+If you have not done so already, follow these simple instructions to install [Rust](https://www.rust-lang.org/tools/install) and [rustwasmc](https://www.secondstate.io/articles/ssvmup/).

 ## Build the WASM bytecode

 ```
-ssvmup build
+rustwasmc build
 ```

 ## FaaS